 Bake these in the oven at 180° for 20 minutes (or for as long as your cupcake recipe states).
 The cupcakes are done when they are beautifully risen, with some cinnamon sugar bubbling out from the top and sides.
 These rarely come out of the oven looking pretty but they will smell and taste amazing!

-If you fancy topping the cupcakes off beautifully, add a teaspoon of mixed spice to some basic vanilla buttercream (250gsugar into 250g unsalted butter) and some wonderfully spiced swirls on top.
+If you fancy topping the cupcakes off beautifully, add a teaspoon of mixed spice to some basic vanilla buttercream (250g icing sugar whipped into 250g unsalted butter) and pipe some wonderfully spiced swirls on top.

 I recommend enjoying these in the glow of an open fire, with those who are dear to you.